Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Excellent easy-clean story for daily messes Seat depth can feel too deep for some
+Excellent for daily messes Seat depth can feel too deep

-Comfortable for long lounge sessions Less “upright sit” friendly by default
+Easy to stay on for long lounge sessions Less friendly for upright sitting

 Details: